fullStackDevShiva/fetching-data-with-API-calls-using-react-next-js-typescript/README.md

 In this example, I'm fetching a collection of blog posts from backend and list them in the frontend.

-## Techstack:
+## Frontend

-Frontend - In the frontend Next Js, Typescript and Axios are used.
+In the frontend Next Js, Typescript and Axios are used.

+## Backend

-Backend - In the backend Node Js and Express are used.
+In the backend Node Js and Express are used with basic code just to demonstrate.

+## Database

-Database - A json file with dummy data set has been used.
+A json file with dummy data set has been used.

 ## DB schema for a Post object is: